 When you’re trying to save money, every little bit counts.
 I don’t consider myself to be super frugal.
 I like having nice things, but I’ve learned over the years how to stop buying stuff and spend wisely.

 After overcoming my shopping addiction, I realized that there were many things I bought on a regular basis without thinking twice.
 And if you’re not paying attention, it’s easy to let unnecessary expenses pile up.

 By learning about minimalism, I discovered ways I could cut back or eliminate these things from my regular spending.
 Living on less and putting that extra money into savings or investing it has been a game changer for me.

 Here’s 20 things I quit buying to save money!

 Please note that some items in this post may not apply to you.
-Use this post as a starting point to help you determine things you can stop buying to save money.
+Use this post as a starting point to help you determine things to stop buying to save money.

 - 10 fast ways to save money without even trying